briandowns/Dictu/docs/docs/strings.md

 ## Strings

-Strings in Dictu are an immutable data type.
+Strings in Camus are an immutable data type.
 This means that once a string has been created, there is no way to modify a string directly.
 Instead, a new string is created.
 Strings are indicated with quotation marks.
-In Dictu, you can use `'single'` or `"double"` quotes.
+In Camus, you can use `'single'` or `"double"` quotes.
 They are treated the same.

 ### Concatenation